global-121/xlsTo121/readme.md

 # Script to generate 121 programs from an xlsx form

-This script, xlsto121.py, is a Python tool designed to convert an XLSForm file into a JSON structure compatible with the 121 Service platform, which is used for humanitarian programs.
-This README will provide instructions on how to use the script, its purpose, and any necessary manual steps.
+This script, xlsto121.py, is a Python tool designed to convert an XLSForm file into a JSON structure compatible with the 121 Service.

 ## Purpose